mist64/cbmbus_doc/5 TCBM.md

 A receive error is returned by the device if the controller was trying to receive a byte from the device, but the device did not have any data.
 This corresponds to the IEEE-488 "sender timeout" and the Standard Serial "empty stream" case.
 It signals a [Commodore DOS (layer 4)](https://www.pagetable.com/?p=1038) "FILE NOT FOUND" condition.

 A send error is returned by the device if the controller was trying to send a byte to the device, but the device decided not to accept it.
-XXX

 The "EOI" ("End or Identify") status is returned if the byte currently received by the controller is the last byte of the stream.

-Unlike the other variants in the protocol family, TCBM cannot signal "EOI" to a device.
-XXX

 ### Timing